DMW2151/msls-pytorch-dcgan/docs/post.md

 - Use `Lazy Mode`.
 [Lazy Mode](https://docs.habana.ai/en/v1.1.0/PyTorch_User_Guide/PyTorch_User_Guide.html#lazy-mode) provides the SynapseAI graph compiler the opportunity to optimize the device execution for multiple ops.

 - Use `FusedAdamW` over `AdamW`. `FusedAdamW` can batch the element-wise updates applied to all the model’s parameters into one or a few kernel launches rather than a single kernel for each parameter.
 This is a custom optimizer for Habana devices and should yield some performance improvements over `AdamW`.

+There were however, some performance gains that I left on the table.
+Both models could have benefited from the use of mixed precision and the `DL1` trained model may have further benefited from the use of the `habana_frameworks.torch.hpex`.
+This could have been a nice addition, but would have required the additional effort of writing a custom loss function or changing the model architecture. ==For reference, `BCELoss` cannot be autocast in PyTorch, `BCEWithLogitLoss` can, but this would involve removing the final `Sigmoid` layer from the discriminator.==

 --------